Path of Exile 2: Desecration Crafting Guide

 This powerful mechanic allows us to pick from our choice of three modifiers to place on a piece of gear, giving us a ton of control over the outcome.
 While the choices presented are random, there are plenty of desirable Modifiers that are common enough to get use out of.

-We’ll share a few things to get the most out of this system, including some early game tips for using the system and the endgame crafting process that can create Best-in-Slot Gear, or in most cases at least as near to such as possible.
+We’ll share a few tips to get the most out of this system, including some early game tips for using the system and the endgame crafting process that can create Best-in-Slot Gear, or in most cases at least as near to such as possible.

 Early Game Tips for Desecration Crafting